northeda/ntlm.js/readme.md

 Javascript implementation of Microsoft NTLM authentication over HTTP.
 Gives you the possibility to do that AJAX NTLM you've always wanted.

+This forked version uses promisified Fetch() calls instead of XMLHttpRequests for React Native goodness.

 Usage
 ------
     Ntlm.setCredentials('domain', 'username', 'password');